7 Ways to Use CBD

 7. Suppositories With CBD

-If you can’t ingest or inhale CBD medicine, you can take it in the form of a suppository.
-Suppositories absorb into your body more quickly than edibles, giving you fast relief.
-The effects can last as long as eight hours.
-Rectal and vaginal CBD suppositories treat a variety of ailments.
+For people who can’t ingest or inhale CBD medicine, a vaginal or rectal suppository is an alternative.
+Suppositories absorb into the body more quickly than edibles, providing fast relief, and the effects can last as long as eight hours.

 - Equipment/Assistance Needed: We recommend using medical gloves during application.